Hirogami Preview – Origami Meets Action Platforming

 Transformations at the Core

-Two transformations are introduced in the demo, both of which change how Hero moves and interacts with the world.
+There are two states in the demo and both transform how Hero traverses and interacts with the environment.

 Level Design and Exploration